Filter, Rewrite, and Scraper Rules

 base64_decode(".base64")

-, but can also be used without argument: base64_decode
+, but can also be used without arguments:base64_decode

 .
-In this case it'll try to convert all TextNodes and always fallback to original text if it can decode.nl2br
+In this case, it will try to convert all TextNodes and always fall back to the original text if it cannot decode. nl2br

 \n